 Located in the former city of Etobicoke, the Long Branch neighborhood (aka Long Branch Village) is the south-western tip of Toronto.
 Long Branch is a waterfront community, bordered by Lake Ontario to the south and a rail line to the north.
 Long Branch's western border is created by the Etobicoke Creek and Marie Curtis Park, beyond which is the City of Mississauga.
 To the east, Long Branch runs to 23rd Street below Lake Shore Boulevard West and, roughly, 22nd Street north of Lake Shore.

-To the north of Toronto's Long Branch neighbourhood is the community of Alderwood, while the neighbourhood of New Toronto is to the east.
+To the north of Toronto's Long Branch neighborhood is the community of Alderwood, while the neighborhood of New Toronto is to the east.

 By political boundaries, Long Branch is located in Toronto's Ward 6, Ontario's Etobicoke-Lakeshore Riding, and the Etobicoke-Lakeshore Federal Riding.

-Most of Long Branch's business activity is centered around Lake Shore Boulevard West.
-There are a variety of bars, cafes and restaurants, including:
+Most of Long Branch's business activity is centered on Lake Shore Boulevard West.
+There are a variety of bars, cafes, and restaurants, including:

 - The Greek Texan Grill House (no website)

 - Woody's Burgers Bar and Grill

 - Burrito Boyz

 - The Fix & Co.

 There are also many shops to serve the needs of locals.
 Larger names include a Shoppers Drug Mart, a Home Hardware, a No Frills grocery, and a Rexall Pharmacy.
 But of course there are many other small shops and to choose from, with everything from pet supplies and laundromats, to hair salons, a yoga studio, pubs, and spas.